Zlatan Ibrahimović: 2009–10: La Liga title and relationship with Pep Guardiola

 Ibrahimović started the 2009–10 season with his competitive debut for Barcelona on 23 August 2009 by assisting a Lionel Messi goal, leading them to the Supercopa de España, beating Athletic Bilbao 5–1 on aggregate.
 In his next competitive match, Barcelona won the 2009 UEFA Super Cup with a 1–0 win over Shakhtar Donetsk.
 In his third appearance, he scored his first goal in Barcelona's La Liga season opener against Sporting Gijón in a 3–0 win.
-Ibrahimović scored in his next four games, thus setting a team record as the only player ever to score in his first five league matches.
+Ibrahimović scored in his next four games, thus setting a team record by becoming the only player ever to score in his first five league matches.

 On 20 October, he scored his first Champions League goal for Barcelona in a group stage match against Rubin Kazan.
 Five days later, he scored twice in a 6–1 thrashing of Real Zaragoza, giving him a league-leading seven goals in seven league matches while sending Barcelona to the top of the table.
 On 7 November, however, he suffered a thigh injury that kept him out for three weeks.
 He returned to action in week 12 of the season against Real Madrid as a second-half substitute for Thierry Henry, and scored his eighth goal of the campaign.
 He finished with 11 goals and 4 assists in Barcelona's first 15 league matches.
 Barcelona capped off 2009 by winning the 2009 FIFA Club World Cup against Estudiantes on 19 December 2009.